-As of March 31, 2024, the carrying amount of our \$250.0 million aggregate principal 2027 Term Loans was \$247.5 million.
 During the second quarter of 2024, we fully repaid and terminated all commitments under the 2027 Term Loans.
-Proceeds from the divestiture of our CIMERLI ophthalmology franchise received in March 2024 were used to pay down \$175.0 million of outstanding principal, and we also paid the prepayment premium and make-whole amount of \$6.8 million on April 1, 2024 to the Lenders pursuant to the Consent and Amendment dated February 5, 2024.
-On May 8, 2024, we repaid the remaining \$75.0 million principal balance outstanding on the 2027 Term Loans and the prepayment premium and make-whole amount of \$3.5 million to the Lenders in connection with the entry into the 2029 Loan Agreement.
+Proceeds from the divestiture of our CIMERLI ophthalmology franchise received in March 2024 were used to pay down \$175.0 million of outstanding principal, and a prepayment premium and make-whole amount totaling \$6.8 million on April 1, 2024.
+On May 8, 2024, we used the proceeds from the 2029 Term Loan and Revenue Purchase and Sale Agreement to repay the remaining \$75.0 million principal balance outstanding on the 2027 Term Loans and a prepayment premium and make-whole amount totaling \$3.5 million.